 Teignmouth mayor councillor Cate Williams said the commemoration was about more than marking VJ Day, but it was also about remembering how the community pulled together to look out for each other.

 The community spirit continued with a cream tea celebration at the town council offices at Bitton House.
-Guests included 100-year-old Royal Navy veteran Jack Bell.
+Guests included 100-year-old Royal Navy veteran Jack Burgess.

 100-year-old veteran Jack Bell with Teignmouth mayor councillor Cate Williams at the Teignmouth Town Council VJ Day cream tea.

-100-year-old veteran Jack Bell with Teignmouth mayor councillor Cate Williams at the Teignmouth Town Council VJ Day cream tea.
+100-year-old veteran Jack Burgess with Teignmouth mayor councillor Cate Williams at the Teignmouth Town Council VJ Day cream tea.
 (Jo Bowery / MDA)

-This evening, the town will gather to watch the lighting of a beacon at the town’s war memorial on Teignmouth Promenade.
+Later in theevening, the town gathered to watch the lighting of a beacon at the town’s war memorial on Teignmouth Promenade.